-- those to be measured at fair value through profit or loss; and - those to be measured at rail value throughter those to be measured at amortised cost.
+- those to be measured at fair value through profit or loss; and - those to be measured at amortised cost.

 The Fund classifies its financial assets based on its business model for managing those financial assets and the contractual cash flow characteristics of the financial assets.